The 7 Best Note-Taking Apps to Stay Organized in 2022

 Screenshot: Herby Jasmin/Gotechtor

-When you first take a look at Google Keep, it may give you the impression of a sticky post-it note.
 However, it’s much more than that.
-Don’t be fooled, embrace, and take advantage of it.
+Don’t be fooled.
+Embrace, and take advantage of it.
 It has all the basic features you can think of as a note-taking app.

 Obviously, it’s not as powerful as Evernote or OneNote, but it’s pretty solid.
 You can collaborate with others and share your notes.
-You can set up time-based, and location-based reminders, to remind you to do things at a specific time or a specific place.

-One of the key features of Google Keep is its audio transcription.
-When you record something, Google will convert that audio to text and attach the audio.
 You can later delete it if you want to.
 I’m not sure if that feature works with other languages besides English.
-I tried it with Spanish; it didn’t work though.
+I tried it with Spanish; it didn’t work, though.

 Here is another useful feature of this app.
 You can save pictures to your notes and extract texts from them with the “Grab image text” feature.

-If you’re in a classroom, you can snap a picture, Google Keep will extract all the texts from that image and put them in your notes.
+If you’re in a classroom, you can snap a picture.
+Google Keep will extract all the texts from that image and put them in your notes.

 Keep is from Google, so it stays in sync with all Google services and cloud storage.
 It’s free and available on all major platforms and devices.